Refining the Complexity Landscape of Speed Scaling: Hardness and Algorithms: Towards a Combinatorial Algorithm for FE-ID**-C

 otherwise, we would have to speed up job~\(j^\tau\) in step~\(\tau'\) and prevent a violation.
 From Observation \ref{obs:no_affect_other_chain}, it follows that~\(\K_j(\sigma^{\tau-1})= \K_{j^\tau}(\sigma^{\tau-1})\), and thus by Observation \ref{obs:overlap_chain}, we have

-From Lemma \ref{lemma:exchange_last_vio}, we obtain that there is an~\(\varepsilon>0\) such that~\(\Obj(\sigma_{j^\tau j})^\varepsilon<\Obj(\sigma)\), which contradicts that~\(\sigma\) is optimal. \end{proof}
+From Lemma \ref{lemma:exchange_last_vio}, we obtain that there is an~\(\varepsilon>0\) such that~\(\Obj(\sigma_{j^\tau j})<\Obj(\sigma)\), which contradicts that~\(\sigma\) is optimal. \end{proof}

-While Corollary \ref{cor:must_follow_KD} shows the construction of an optimal schedule must follow the~\((\kappa-\Delta)\)-rule, due to tiebreakers, there can still be many different schedules with constructions that do follow this rule.
-Thus, we cannot yet conclude that the schedule constructed by Algorithm \ref{alg:kappa_delta} is indeed optimal. to complete our proof, we show that any schedule with a construction that follows the~\((\kappa-\Delta)\)-rule that also satisfies the conditions from Observation \ref{obs:KD_balance_contruction} is optimal.
+While Corollary \ref{cor:must_follow_KD} shows it is necessary for a construction of an optimal schedule to follow the~\((\kappa-\Delta)\)-rule, it remains to show that it is sufficient (if the schedule also satisfies the conditions from Observation \ref{obs:KD_balance_contruction})).
+Thus, we cannot yet conclude that the schedule constructed by Algorithm \ref{alg:kappa_delta} is indeed optimal.
+To complete our proof, we show that any schedule with a construction that follows the~\((\kappa-\Delta)\)-rule that also satisfies the conditions from Observation \ref{obs:KD_balance_contruction} is optimal.
 To do this, we use Lemma \ref{lemma:exchange_last_vio} to show that for two schedules that both satisfy these conditions, we can make one of them ``more similar" to the other, without changing its objective value.
 Hence, their objective value must be the same.
 To describe more concretely what ``more similar" means, we introduce the following notation.

-For a schedule~\(\sigma\) with construction~\((\sigma^0,\dots,\sigma^T)\), we denote by ~\((\sigma^0,\dots,\sigma^T)_Y\) the first part of the construction until we have shrunk the total processing time by~\(Y\).
+For a schedule~\(\sigma\) with construction~\((\sigma^0,\dots,\sigma^T)\), we denote by~\((\sigma^0,\dots,\sigma^T)_Y\) the first part of the construction until we have shrunk the total processing time by~\(Y\).
 To be more precise: we have that~\((\sigma^0,\dots,\sigma^T)_Y= (\sigma^0,\dots,\sigma^{\tau-1}, \Tilde{\sigma}^\tau)\) where

 and

 When two schedules~\(\sigma\) and~\(\Tilde{\sigma}\) have constructions~\((\sigma^0,\dots,\sigma^T)\) and~\((\Tilde\sigma^0,\dots,\Tilde\sigma^{\Tilde{T}})\) with

 then we say the constructions agree for~\(Y\).